-In January 2017, the Company entered into an agreement with LUMC, which gives us a world-wide, exclusive, royalty-bearing license in the field of Huntington's disease, under certain patent rights of LUMC regarding antisense oligonucleotide based therapies.
+In January 2017, the Company entered into an agreement with the Leiden University Medical Center ("LUMC"), which gives us a world-wide, exclusive, royalty-bearing license in the field of Huntington's disease, under certain patent rights of LUMC regarding antisense oligonucleotide based therapies.
 This license agreement contains certain diligence obligations for the Company coupled to milestone payments and complements the Company's intellectual property relating to the HD program.
-This license is terminated per July 2023.
+This license was terminated per July 2023.